Issues

 -

 Tim knows what happens when a healthcare system built on profit meets a family in crisis.
 His brother was born with a serious heart condition.
 The insurance company called it a pre-existing condition and refused to cover the care.
-His mother — a lawyer — fought back and forced them to pay.
+His mother — a lawyer then and a teacher now — fought back and forced them to pay.

 That wasn't a failure of the system.
-That was the system working exactly as designed — and still failing the people it was supposed to protect.
+That was the system working exactly as designed.

 When a loved one falls ill, families shouldn’t have to fight with insurers or negotiate payment plans.
 They should be able to focus on healing.

 Healthcare is a right, not a commodity.
-The current model — where insurance company profits determine who gets care and who doesn't — is a failure by design.
+The current model — where insurance company profits determine who gets care and who doesn't, is a failure by design.
 Tim is running to change it.
-That means:
+Tim believes in a responsible but swift transition to a medicare for all style plan that covers healthcare and preventative care.

 One care.
 Full care.
 Healthcare coverage should include dental, vision, and hearing — not as add-ons or luxuries, but as standard.
-A cavity, a pair of glasses, or a hearing aid shouldn't bankrupt a family.
+A cavity, cataract care, or a hearing aid shouldn't bankrupt a family.
 If it's part of your health, it's part of your coverage.

 End healthcare monopolies.
 "Vertical integration" is a fancy term for monopoly — and the healthcare industry has been consolidating for decades.
 When a single corporation owns the insurance company, the pharmacy, and the clinic, patients lose.
 Tim will fight to break up healthcare monopolies and restore real competition that actually serves patients.

 End the healthcare repayment trap for farmers.
-More than a quarter of the agricultural workforce buys insurance through the ACA marketplace — and under current law, a good harvest year can trigger thousands of dollars in surprise repayments at tax time.
+More than a quarter of the agricultural workforce buys insurance through the Affordable Care Act marketplace, and under current law, a good harvest year can trigger thousands of dollars in surprise repayments at tax time.
 A public option fixes this by giving farm families stable coverage that doesn't fluctuate with their income.

 Ban surprise billing and slash out-of-pocket costs.
 The bill that arrives weeks after treatment shouldn't be the thing that breaks a family.
 No more hidden charges, no more out-of-network ambushes.